 Plant Based: A plant-based diet is essentially a vegan diet without the lifestyle change.
 Going plant based is limited to the food you consume; it does not extend to any other products you may use or buy like Veganism does.

 Currently, I have adopted a vegetarian diet.
-I’m working my way towards plant based, but don’t see myself ever being a true vegan.
-While I may make a more conscious effort to support brands and companies that don’t abuse or kill animals, I will likely never go vegan.
+I’m working my way towards vegan, but don’t see myself ever being truly plant based.
+While I may make a more conscious effort to avoid processed foods, refined sugars, and oils, I will likely never be fully plant based.

 Why I Can’t Commit to Plant Based Right Now

 There’s a few reasons I’m not ready to commit to a plant-based diet right now, one I’ve already mentioned above.
 In addition to wanting to go slow and set myself up for success, I’m also currently following a diet that makes it extremely difficult to go plant based.
 I’ve been following a Ketogenic diet for a few months and have a hard enough time staying on track without meat, let alone without all animal products.
 On a ketogenic diet, you limit your daily carb intake to 50 grams net carbs or less.
 Since most vegetarian and plant-based protein sources are carb heavy, I haven’t been able to accommodate both diets.
 (It’s not impossible, just VERY difficult!)
 Eventually I plan on abandoning the Keto diet in favor of going more plant based and putting on more muscle.
 In the meantime, I’m getting the majority of my protein from eggs, so I’m just focused on not eating meat.

 Why I Can’t Commit to a 100% Plant-Based Diet, Ever